KDE/kmime/README.md

 The `Content-Type` and the `Content-Transfer-Encoding` header fields only apply to the message body, they have no meaning for other header fields.

-This means that any letter in a different charset has to be encoded in some way to statisfy the RFC.
+This means that any letter in a different charset has to be encoded in some way to satisfy the RFC.
-Letters with a different charset are only allowed in some of the header field bodies, the header field names always have to be in US-ASCII.
+Letters with a different charset are only allowed in some of the header field bodies; the header field names always have to be in US-ASCII.

     From: Thomas McGuire <thomas@domain.com>